soundpress/RulesOfNYC/docs/c47/index.rst

       (D) The household must provide prompt notice to HRA of any rent arrears that have accrued so that they may be addressed.

    (2) HRA will determine a household's eligibility for renewal of LINC IV rental assistance at the end of each year of the household's participation in the program, subject to the availability of funding.
-Before the start of each one-year renewal, HRA will recalculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to section 7-14 of this chapter.
-Except as provided in section 7-15 of this chapter, the monthly program participant contribution and monthly rental assistance amount will not change during the one-year renewal period, regardless of changes in household composition or income.
+Before the start of each one-year renewal, HRA will recalculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to 68 RCNY § 7-14.
+Except as provided in 68 RCNY § 7-15, the monthly program participant contribution and monthly rental assistance amount will not change during the one-year renewal period, regardless of changes in household composition or income.

    (3) HRA in its discretion may waive any of the requirements set forth in paragraph (1) of this subdivision on a case-by-case basis if the household's failure to meet the requirement was due to circumstances beyond the household's control, or where non-renewal is likely to result in the household's entry into shelter.